 Nice discovery!
 The formula for time dilation outside a spherical body is

-where $\tau$ is the proper time as measured by your object at coordinate radius $r$, $t$ is the time as measured by an observer at infinity, $M$ the mass of the spherical body, and $G$ and $c$ the gravitational constant and the speed of light.
-You have noticed that when $r$ gets small enough, the square root can become imaginary.
+where τ is the proper time as measured by your object at coordinate radius r, t is the time as measured by an observer at infinity, M the mass of the spherical body, and G and c the gravitational constant and the speed of light.
+You have noticed that when r gets small enough, the square root can become imaginary.
 To get a real result you must have

-where I have defined $r_S$, the Schwarzschild radius.
+where I have defined rS, the Schwarzschild radius.

-Well, there's a simple reason for this.
-If your body has a radius smaller than $r_S$, then it's a black hole, and the formula doesn't apply because objects inside the black hole (that is, with $r Indeed, as $r$ approaches the Schwarzschild radius (from above) the redshift approaches infinity; this is why it is said that if you observe from far away a probe falling into a black hole, you will see it getting redder and moving slower as it falls; you'll never actually see it get into the black hole.
-To answer the question in the title: no, there's no such thing as imaginary time dilation.
-Getting an imaginary result here is a sign that the formula doesn't always make sense.
+Indeed, as r approaches the Schwarzschild radius (from above) the redshift approaches infinity; this is why it is said that if you observe from far away a probe falling into a black hole, you will see it getting redder and moving slower as it falls; you'll never actually see it get into the black hole.

 No comments: